chris-short/devopsish.com/content/subscribe/index.md

 It's a weekly newsletter assembled by open source contributor, DevOps leader, and Kubernetes Contributor [Chris Short](https://chrisshort.me/).
 DevOps'ish is grateful to have readers from across the globe and several Fortune 100 organizations.

 Every week DevOps'ish is sent to discerning developers, DevOps professionals, SREs, venture capitalists, C-suite executives, and technologists across the globe.
+[Learn more about DevOps'ish](/about/).

 Subscribe today!